 People often tell me, too late, after an accident, that they have ‘full coverage’.
 Full coverage is a term of art used by insurance agents to package all of the various insurance provisions together into a product.
 It’s true that purchasing auto insurance can be confusing and most of us want to get it over with and save as much as possible.

 But, the truth is that auto insurance is made up of numerous individual provisions, only two of which are the focus of this article.
 Ask questions.
 Often, additional coverage is not unrealistically expensive.
 For example, $20,000 is the minimum compulsory limit on uninsured coverage in Massachusetts.
 But, purchasing a $50,000 or $100,000 limit may not be prohibitively more expensive.
-It doesn’t cost anything to ask for a quote, and it may make the difference between financial solvency and a struggle after a serious motor vehicle accident you did not cause.
+It doesn’t cost anything to ask for a quote, and it may make the difference between financial solvency and a struggle after a serious motor vehicle accident caused by an uninsured motorist.

 ‘Full coverage’ is like those lunch specials at a Chinese restaurant.
 Would you order a ‘Number 4′ without knowing what’s included?
 The same is true of auto insurance.
 You’re paying for the coverage and it’s smart to ask what ‘full coverage’ includes and whether you might be better off selecting individual coverage limits.